Glenn Marsden

 Why organisations work with Glenn Marsden

-- He has built and scaled a global advocacy platform from zero, the Imperfectly Perfect Campaign, which gives him direct evidence of what changes when people in power speak openly about their own pressure.
+- He has built and scaled a global advocacy platform from zero, the Imperfectly Perfect Campaign, which gives him direct evidence of what changes when people in positions of influence speak openly about their own pressure.

-- His content travels: a published book series, the ImperfectlyPerfect Podcast and a long roster of public-figure interviews give audiences a body of work to engage with after the keynote, not a one-off talk.
+- His content travels: a published book series, the ImperfectlyPerfect Podcast, and hundreds of public-figure interviews give audiences a body of work to carry on with long after the keynote.

 Biography highlights